-Below, you’ll find a complete Google Ads guide for chiropractors.
+Below, you’ll find a complete Google Ad’s guide for chiropractors & chiropractor ppc services.

-If you’ve ever used a search engine, then you’ve seen a PPC ad.
-They’re actually positioned right at the top of a search engine result page (SERP) after browsing a keyword.
+If you’ve ever used a search engines, then you’ve seen a PPC advertising.
+They’re actually positioned right at the top of a search engine results page (SERP) after browsing a keyword.

-After searching the keyword, “Chiropractor Los Angeles”, you can clearly see PPC ads at the top of the SERP:
+After searching the keyword, “Chiropractor Los Angeles”, you can clearly see PPC advertising at the top of the SERP: